NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_settings.rst

 ``units``:
   The units the diagnostic expects the variable to be in (using the syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`__).

+``frequency`:
+  Output frequency of data with a time dimension.
+May be specified for each variable with a time dimension, or in the data section if all variables have the same frequency.

 ``dimensions``:
   List of names of dimensions specified in the "dimensions" section, to specify the coordinate dependence of each